ethereumclassic/ethereumclassic.github.io/content/blog/2022-10-07-twitter-tebacle/index.en.md

 ## History

-The `eth_classic` Twitter account was originally registered several years ago by ChuckSRQ and handed over to Charles Hoskinson in good faith.
+The `eth_classic` Twitter account was originally registered several years ago by ChuckSRQ and handed over to IOHK's Charles Hoskinson in good faith.

 https://twitter.com/ChuckSRQ/status/1572353721228742656